openaps/AndroidAPSdocs/docs/EN/Hardware/PocTech.md

----
-title: For users of PocTech CT-100
+# For users of PocTech CT-100
----

--   Install PocTech App
+* Install PocTech App
--   Select PocTech App in ConfigBuilder (setting in AndroidAPS)
+* Select PocTech App in ConfigBuilder (setting in AndroidAPS)